Medical Expert Witness

 There are two general classes of matters as to which expert testimony is admissible.
 In the first class, the facts are stated by the experts and the conclusion is drawn by the jury.
 In the second class, the expert sets forth the facts and states a conclusion, in the form of an opinion, which may be accepted or rejected by the jury.

-In medical malpractice cases, physicians may provide the jury with testimony regarding the underlying facts of the legal dispute and may aid the jury by describing the standard of care for diagnosis and treatment.
-The standard of care can be defined as what a normal, competent physician would have done in the same situation as what occurred in the legal dispute.
-The medical expert will give their opinion if the physician met that standard of care.
+In medical malpractice cases, speech-language pathologists may provide the jury with testimony regarding the underlying facts of the legal dispute and may aid the jury by describing the standard of care for diagnosis and treatment.
+The standard of care can be defined as what a normal, competent speech-language pathologists would have done in the same situation as what occurred in the legal dispute.
+The medical expert will give their opinion if the speech-language pathologists met that standard of care.
 If the standard of care was not met, the expert will also give an opinion if that failure directly led to the patient’s injury.